d-morrison/IntroStatActivities/_book/03-A04-EDA-categorical.md

 \vspace{0.3in}

-13. Calculate the proportion of children that slept with full light that have high myopia.
+13. Calculate the proportion of children with high myopia among those that slept with full light.
 Use appropriate notation.

 \vspace{0.3in}

-14. Calculate the proportion of children that slept with no light that have high myopia.
+14. Calculate the proportion of children with high myopia among those that slept with no light.
 Use appropriate notation.

 \vspace{0.3in}